NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 The new **Record vaccinations** section will be available alongside the existing [Find a patient](https://guide.ravs.england.nhs.uk/finding-a-patient/) section until 30 November 2025.
 You can use either option to record vaccinations.

+## Video: Record vaccinations

+This short video shows the new way to record a vaccination

 INSERT VIDEO OR LINK TO VIDEO HERE

 ## What you’ll be asked in Record vaccinations